PacificBiosciences/HiFi-human-WGS-WDL/README.md

 `java -jar <cromwell_jar_path> run workflows/main.wdl -i <input_file_path.json>`

+## Running and monitoring workflows using Workbench

+Rather than running a workflow directly using an engine, engines can be configured using [Workbench](https://workbench.dnastack.com/).
+Runs may then be submitted and monitored directly in Workbench, or using the CLI.

 # Reference datasets and associated workflow files

 Reference datasets are hosted publicly for use in the pipeline.
 For data locations, see `workflows/inputs.${backend}.json`.